Cost of living · Saint Paul, Minnesota · 2026

 What Salary Do You Need to Live Comfortably in Saint Paul?

-To live comfortably in Saint Paul, you need to earn around $97,448 a year, which works out to roughly $8,121 in monthly take-home pay.
-That figure isn't built around a lavish lifestyle.
-It assumes the 50/30/20 framework, where your essential needs get covered, you're putting something into savings each month, and you still have room for a dinner out or a weekend trip without anxiety.
-It's a realistic target, not a generous one.
+To live comfortably in Saint Paul, you'll need to earn $97,211 a year, which translates to $8,101 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have real discretionary spending, not a luxury lifestyle, just a sustainable one.

 Cost of Living Breakdown